PhD Co-op

 If you are interested in applying for the PhD Co-op program, please review the details below.

-All PhD applications who meet the application criteria will be asked to participate in a 45-minute interview with a faculty member from their department and Carolyn Veldstra, the Manager, Graduate Work-Integrated Learning Programs, Arts.
-During this interview, you will be asked about your skills, interests, and ambitions for participation in co-op.
+After reviewing the information on this website, reach out to Carolyn Veldstra, the Manager, Graduate Work-Integrated Learning Programs, Arts to set up an initial meeting to discuss Co-op and your interest in joining.
+During this meeting, you will be asked about your skills, interests, and ambitions for participation in co-op.

 Please note that if you are admitted into the Arts Co-op Program, you will be asked to sign and submit a Terms & Conditions document, which outlines the Program’s guidelines.

-View the 2023 Terms & Conditions.
+View the 2024 Terms & Conditions.

 How PhD Co-op Works